 Postdoctoral Scholars Regulation

-The Postdoctoral Scholars Regulation (REG 10.10.8) outlines the qualifications, procedures, titles, definitions, appointments, salary requirements, expectations, benefits, and other provisions that oversee postdoctoral scholars and their relationship to the university.
+The Postdoctoral Scholars Regulation (REG 10.10.08) outlines the qualifications, procedures, titles, definitions, appointments, salary requirements, expectations, benefits, and other provisions that oversee postdoctoral scholars and their relationship to the university.
 Postdoctoral scholars are encouraged to read over this regulation.
 Following are some of the major points from the Postdoctoral Scholars Regulation.
 In addition, a list of Frequently Asked Questions (FAQS) has been compiled regarding the Postdoctoral Scholars Regulation and the information it contains.
+Questions regarding REG 10.10.08 should be directed to the program manager of the Office of Postdoctoral Affairs.

 Definition of a Postdoctoral Scholar